Page last updated on December 11, 2020.

 - All Boyd community members and visitors need to observe and follow signage and barriers in place to help maintain social distance throughout the law school.

 - All Boyd community members should wash/sanitize their hands throughout the course of the day.

 - All rooms at the law school – classrooms, conference rooms, shared offices – are limited to no more than 50% of their normal capacity.
 Please hold meetings virtually when possible.
-Group meetings of up to ten may meet in-person, provided social distancing guidelines are followed.

 - The main Student Lounge (room 240) is closed, however the smaller Student Lounge (room 241) remains open with a seating capacity of five (5).
 Boyd students, faculty and staff must continue to wear masks and maintain social distancing in this space.

 - Elevators in the law school are single occupancy only.

 - The balcony accessible through the smaller Student Lounge (room 241) is available to the Boyd community as a place where masks can be temporally removed.
 Patio capacity is limited to 11 and social distancing must be maintained.

 - There will be increased cleaning and disinfecting in the law school.
 All Boyd community members will need to play an active role in cleaning/sanitizing individual and common space within the parts of the building they are using.
 Cleaning supplies will be available throughout the school.

 - All Boyd community members must self-monitor for COVID-19-related symptoms before coming to the law school.
 The RebelSAFE mobile app offers a self-screening function.
 If you or someone in your household is exhibiting symptoms, please do not come to campus.